jconorgrogan/Rotational-Numbers/README.md

 ![equation](https://latex.codecogs.com/gif.latex?\theta_k&space;=&space;\frac{2\pi(k-1)}{n})

 The subtraction of 1 ensures that the first number in the sequence starts at \(0\) radians or degrees.
+TLDR this means that we start every circle with a node in the far right side.

 ## 2. Prime and Factor Identification via Rotational Overlap

-On rotating each node by its respective angle, no two nodes will overlap with the starting positions of any nodes throughout a full rotation unless a divisor relationship exists between them.

 This geometric representation leads to an intuitive method for discerning prime numbers and factorizing composites.

+If you rotate each set of nodes by their respective angles, no two nodes will overlap with the starting positions of any nodes throughout a full rotation unless a divisor relationship exists between them.

-3 (red dots, spaced equidistantly) is a factor of 6.
+Here is a visual representation: 3 (red dots, spaced equidistantly) is a factor of 6.
 Notice that you can "fit" 2 equidisdant "3s" (after one rotation) in the number 6
 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/8f04aa3c-5ee2-4f4a-b60c-ac3f1c119bc4)

-2 is not a factor of 5.
-No shapes of 1<n<5 nodes can symmetrically fit in 5 after a full rotation.
+2 does not "fit" within the 5 when you rotate is.
+Same with 3 and 4.
 5 is therefore prime
 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/73a1a797-ec5e-425d-a7b3-c13ca8ea1a43)

 Here is python code that uses this rotational technique to find prime factors https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/blob/main/PrimeCheckAndFactorization.py It works! (though its far less computationally efficient than other methods)

 With this new way of representing numbers comes a new way of visualizing primes.

-Here is a plot of all prime numbers up to 50, linearly scaling for each prime addition.
-The red lines I added to see the symmetry/asymmetry at different points; note the incredibly interesting patterns at different points.
-The vertical lines do not have any overlap with nodes.
-Nodes seem to make a wave pattern on the diagnoal one.
-And the horionzontal lines are interesting as well!
+Below is a plot of all prime numbers up to 50, linearly scaling for each prime addition.
+The red lines are added by me so you can see the patterns that primes make
 <img width="695" alt="image" src="https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/fe27d0ac-ba97-4243-bcad-f0667483afd8">